johnathanvidu/switcher-js/README.md

 # switcher-js
-switcher-js is a native nodejs library for controling [switcher smart water heater](https://switcher.co.il/).
+switcher-js is a native nodejs library for controling [switcher smart water heater](https://switcher.co.il/).<br/>
-It is a native javascript port of a wonderful python script (can be found [here](https://github.com/NightRang3r/Switcher-V2-Python)) created as a result of the extensive work which has been done by Aviad Golan ([@AviadGolan](https://twitter.com/AviadGolan)) and Shai rod ([@NightRang3r](https://twitter.com/NightRang3r)).
+It is a native javascript port of a wonderful python script (can be found [here](https://github.com/NightRang3r/Switcher-V2-Python)) created as a result of the extensive work which has been done by Aviad Golan ([@AviadGolan](https://twitter.com/AviadGolan)) and Shai rod ([@NightRang3r](https://twitter.com/NightRang3r)).<br/>
 It is a work in progress and there is still a lot of work left to do.

 I built it according to my specific needs and my specific device.
-If any issue arises, please feel free to open an issue and I'll do my best to help.
+If any issue arises, please feel free to open an issue and I'll do my best to help.<br/>
-Current supported devices known to work with switcher-js:
+Current supported devices known to work with switcher-js:><br/>
 Switcher V3 (Switcher touch) - FW V1.51

 ## Installation